GoogleCloudPlatform/professional-services-data-validator/samples/cloud_run_jobs/README.md

   --region ${REGION}
 ```

 We set the `--log-level (-ll)` flag to 'WARNING' to prevent logging validation results to stdout as well as to BigQuery.
-The `--kube-completions (-kc)` flag indicates you are running in Kubernetes or Cloud Run and signals DVT to only run the validation corresponding to the `CLOUD_RUN_TASK_INDEX` environment variable that is set by Cloud Run itself.
+The `--kube-completions (-kc)` flag indicates you are running in Kubernetes or Cloud Run and signals DVT to only run the validation corresponding to the `CLOUD_RUN_TASK_INDEX` environment variable that is set by Cloud Run.

 See the full list of supported flags for the `gcloud run jobs create` command [here](https://cloud.google.com/sdk/gcloud/reference/run/jobs/create).